Through The Fibro Fog

 🍎 Ingredients

-This healthy spiced apple pie porridge only has a short list of ingredients.
+This spiced apple pie porridge only has a short list of ingredients.
 All are set out in the recipe card below, but some notes on a couple of them:

 • Oats: it is better to use rolled oats rather than the very fine milled instant oats.
 Use gluten free oats if required, such as the Bob's Red Mill organic gluten free old fashioned rolled oats.